oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

 In this task, we will establish a wallet-less connection with Autonomous Database.
 Please follow the below instructions to run the sample code in VS Code.

+  > **Note:** It is essential to have completed Lab 1 Task 5 **One-way TLS connection to Oracle Autonomous Database** for wallet-less connections to run the example below in this task.

 1. From the Visual Studio Code menu choose **View->Terminal** to open the Terminal window.
 At the command prompt in the terminal, create a new directory for your application and change into that directory.
 2. Run **dotnet new console** from the command line to create a new project.